 So many times I hear people say “I’ll be happy when…….”

 Yet if happiness was based around money, holidays, houses, jobs and so on, why is it that people in parts of the world who have nothing, are often the happiest?

-The demand for more, be it money, happiness, even love, comes from that part of the mind that is the ego.
-Most people think of the ego as the behavioural trait of self importance, or over confidence, however the ego is much more complex than that.
+The demand for more, be it money, success, happiness, even love comes from that part of the mind that is the ego.
+Most people think of the ego as the behavioural trait of self-importance or over confidence and while it is to a degree, there is much more to the ego than that.

-The ego is the little part of our psychological make up that no matter what we give it, is never happy.
-Imagine it as a child who, no matter how many toys it has to play with or sweets to eat, still continues to throw a tantrum and wants more.
+The ego is the part of our psychological make up that no matter what we give it, is never happy.
+Imagine the ego as a child that has so many toys to play with and sweets to eat still continues to throw tantrums and wants more.

 You can never ever satisfy the ego.

 You can never destroy the ego, it lives within all of us, even the most enlightened beings.
-However you can learn to play the ego as its own game by tapping into a power far greater than the ego – your heart.
+However you can learn to play the ego as its own game by tapping into a power far greater – your heart.

-It’s only the ego that believes, for example, you need more money in order to be happy.
-The heart, or to use the words in the picture, the spirit within you, wants for nothing.
+It’s only the ego that believes, for example, that you need more money in order to be happy.
+The heart wants for nothing.

-The first year of being self employed, I took a significant cut in salary, compared to that of my last corporate world salary.
-Yet so happy was I that I had escaped the system, that I was doing truly meaningful work, that I could do what I wanted when I wanted, I was riding high.
-The cut in salary meant nothing compared to the freedom and flexibility I had.
+The first year of being self-employed I took a significant cut in salary compared to my highflying corporate salary.
+Yet I was so happy that I had escaped the ‘system’ and that I was doing truly meaningful work and had no one but myself to answer to, that I was riding high.
+At the time, the cut in salary meant nothing compared to the freedom and flexibility I had.